Battery Capacity Knee-Onset Identification and Early Prediction Using Degradation Curvature: Conclusions

 \section{Conclusions}

-Throughout the literature review, knees indicating the beginning of accelerated degradation and possible safety issues have been observed to occur within a window of 70-95 \% of the initial nominal capacity in experimental testing of commercial lithium-ion cells for various chemistries and different operating conditions, which To prepare for a successful second-life battery market, concerns arising from possible knee occurrence during first-life and second-life need to be addressed at the repurposing stage.
+Throughout our literature review, for various chemistries and different operating conditions, we find knees indicating the beginning of accelerated degradation and possible safety issues to occur within a window of 70-95 \% of the initial nominal capacity in experimental testing of commercial lithium-ion cells.
+To prepare for a successful second-life battery market, concerns arising from possible knee occurrence during first-life and second-life need to be addressed at the repurposing stage.